-We have set ourselves the following objectives for academic year 2018 - 2019
+We have set ourselves the following objectives for academic year 2018 - 2022

-- 1. To promote cultural understanding and awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities. - 2.
-To promote mental health awareness and develop appropriate interventions where necessary. - 3.
-Actively close gaps in attainment and achievement between pupils for all groups of students; especially students eligible for Pupil Premium, students with special educational needs and disabilities, looked after children and students from minority ethnic groups. - 4.
-Continue to monitor accessibility across the academy sites for students, staff and visitors with disabilities, including access to specialist teaching areas.
+- 1. To ensure that all staff, directors and stakeholders are aware of current legislation surrounding equality and diversity and understand the Trust's responsibility. - 2.
+To promote cultural understanding and awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities. - 3.
+To promote mental health awareness and develop appropriate interventions where necessary. - 4.
+Actively close gaps in attainment and achievement between pupils for all groups of pupils, especially pupils eligible for Pupil Premium, pupils with special educational needs and disabilities, looked after children and pupils from minority ethnic groups.